Real Life Impacts of E. coli Infection and HUS

 - Seven-year-old Abby Fenstermaker contracted E. coli after having contact with her grandfather, who had eaten an E. coli-contaminated hamburger.
 Abby’s E. coli infection quickly progressed to HUS, and the 1st grader died on May 17, 2007, just 10 days after first complaining of a tummy ache—the first symptom of her E. coli infection.

 - 57-year-old Linda Rivera fell ill with an E. coli infection and HUS in 2009.
 She was hospitalized for over a year and nearly died several times after multiple of her organs failed.
-She had to learn to talk and walk again.
-Linda continues to recover from her E. coli infection and HUS.
+Linda's rehabilitation included learning to talk and walk again.
+Linda passed away on July 13, 2013 due to complications related to her E. coli infection and HUS.

 - Two-year-old Ashley Armstrong was one of over 200 people who became ill with E. coli infections after eating contaminated spinach in 2006.
 Ashley developed HUS and was hospitalized for months when her kidneys failed, causing the need for daily dialysis treatments.
 She faces a lifetime of dialysis and kidney transplants.